stefantruehl/research-proposal-template/README.md

 - relevant/significant pieces of related work they have already found

 ## <a name="FillInTemplate"></a> How to fill in the Template?!
-The intention of the setup of this template was to be as easily usable as possible.
+The intention of this template was to be as easily usable as possible.
-However, nevertheless there are a few things to keep in mind while using it.
+Nevertheless, there are a few things to keep in mind while using it.
-The following guide is supposed to assist you in using it.
+The following guide is supposed to assist you in using it as smooth as possible.

 #### Step 0: Clone, Open, and Generate a PDF
-Start by cloning of downloading the template and opening it in your favorit LaTeX environment.
+Start by cloning or downloading the template and opening it in your favorite LaTeX environment.
 The template is set up the way that, at this point, you should be able to generate a PDF without any errors or warnings.

-In case you have trouble generating the PDF, please take a look to the below section on the [PDF generation tool chain](#ToolChain).
+In case you have trouble generating the PDF, please take a look to the [PDF generation tool chain](#ToolChain) section.
 This may help you getting the PDF generated.

 #### Step 1: Choose Language
 Please acknowledge that the template is bilingual.
-It can be used to create a research proposal in english or in german.
+It can be used to create a research proposal in English or in German language.

-This means the first thing you have to do, is choose the language that you want to use.
+Thus, the first thing you have to do is choosing the language that you want to use.
 This is done by opening _researchproposal.tex_ and stating the language in the following comment block.

     % ##########################################